Dipin-Adhikari/3D-Rubik-s-Cube-Visualizer/readme.md

 ## 🧊 3D Rubik's Cube Visualizer
 The 3D Rubik’s Cube Visualizer is an interactive, OpenGL-based simulation built using C. It allows users to freely manipulate a virtual Rubik’s Cube within a 3D environment.
-With full 360-degree 🌀 mouse control, key-mapped 🎮 face rotations, customizable ⚙️ speed, and realistic lighting 💡, this project offers a rich and immersive experience in computer graphics.
+With full 360-degree mouse control, key-mapped face rotations, customizable speed, and realistic lighting, this project offers a rich and immersive experience in computer graphics.

-## 🎯 Features
+## Features
 - 🌀 360° cube rotation using mouse

 - 🎮 Face rotation via keyboard inputs